Frugalnomics in Effect - Gartner predicts low IT spending growth for 2016

 MARCH 1, 2016

-Gartner recently published their latest worldwide IT spending forecasts, and with a likely economic slowdown on the horizon, are projecting an anemic 0.6% YoY increase from 2015.
+Gartner recently published their latest worldwide IT spending forecasts, and with a likely economic slowdown on the horizon, are projecting an anemic 0.6% And Gartner is predicting that by 2020, as much as 90% of IT spending could be driven by the business.
 According to Forrester, prospects indicate that less than 12% of sales engagements are focused on outcomes and customer value.
-Sources: Gartner Says Worldwide IT Spending is Forecast to Grow 0.6

 Frugalnomics in Effect - Gartner predicts 5.5% decline in IT spending for 2015